 After which, I asked him if he knows an inexpensive homestay and replied that there many good lodges and inns in San Juan, which is about half an hour from Siquijor town.
 We tried to inquire with other backpacker’s inn along the way but they are fully booked and there we found Casa Miranda.

 Casa Miranda – A beautiful resort in the long stretch San Juan Beach is about 30 minutes away from Siquijor town.
-I asked the owner if there are available rooms.
+I asked the owner if there are available rooms since I do not have a prior reservation.
 She offered me a matrimonial fan room with its own balcony and own bathroom.
-For Php350.00 a night, it is an awesome deal.
+For Php350.00 (as of posting) a night, it is an awesome deal.
 Along with me booked in this resort, is a British woman who stayed for almost a week, a German couple, two Norwegian friends, and so Spanish-Basque solo traveler.
 I am the sole Pinoy guest booked that time.

 After checking in, I prepped myself and hurriedly ate my Php55.00 breakfast there, a typical Tapsilog, my pocket saver.
 Few moments passed for mandatory rest, I am ready to explore the island of Siquijor.